paulvstheworld/genetic-algorithm-experiments/basicBinary/README.md

 #USAGE

-####Uses a basic genetic algorithm strategy to reach a 64-bit string strategy
+####Uses a basic genetic algorithm strategy to reach a 64-bit array solution